COMMON DENTAL & ORAL HEALTH CONCERNS

 - If you have post-nasal drip or acid reflux, see your family physician for a treatment solution.

-If you break a tooth, you should seek immediate treatment from Dr. Joe or Dr. Dori Columbus – you risk damaging the tooth further if you wait.
+If you break a tooth, you should seek immediate treatment from Dr. Joseph Columbus – you risk damaging the tooth further if you wait.

 Treating a broken tooth depends on the location of the tooth and how badly it’s damaged.
 If a small chip has broken off, it can usually be repaired in one office visit.
 A severely broken tooth may require longer and more costly treatment.